top of page

 Understanding the Mental Health Connection

-What is Mental Health?
+What Do We Mean by Mental Health?

 Mental health is the physiological and emotional state of mental well-being that allows people to cope with the stresses of everyday life, learn to work and live well, as well as contribute their skills to the community around them.